-- Child withdrawn from family; - Sudden loss of interest in school or change in behaviour.
-Decline in attendance or academic achievement (although it should be noted that some gang members will maintain a good attendance record to avoid coming to notice); - Being emotionally 'switched off', but also containing frustration / rage; - Starting to use new or unknown slang words; - Holding unexplained money or possessions; - Staying out unusually late without reason, or breaking parental rules consistently; - Sudden change in appearance dressing in a particular style or 'uniform' similar to that of other young people they hang around with, including a particular colour; - Dropping out of positive activities; - New nickname; - Unexplained physical injuries, and/or refusal to seek / receive medical treatment for injuries;
+- Child withdrawn from family. - Sudden loss of interest in school or change in behaviour.
+Decline in attendance or academic achievement (although it should be noted that some gang members will maintain a good attendance record to avoid coming to notice). - Being emotionally 'switched off', but also containing frustration / rage. - Starting to use new or unknown slang words. - Holding unexplained money or possessions. - Staying out unusually late without reason or breaking parental rules consistently. - Sudden change in appearance dressing in a particular style or 'uniform' similar to that of other young people they hang around with, including a particular colour. - Dropping out of positive activities. - New nickname. - Unexplained physical injuries, and/or refusal to seek / receive medical treatment for injuries. - Graffiti style 'tags' on possessions, schoolbooks, walls. - Constantly talking about another young person who seems to have a lot of influence over them. - Breaking off with old friends and hanging around with one group of people. - Associating with known or suspected gang members, closeness to siblings or adults in the family who are gang members. - Starting to adopt certain codes of group behaviour e.g. ways of talking and hand signs. - Going missing. - Being found by Police in towns or cities many miles from their home.

-Document Number: ABS-V01-0924 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 30 Linked to Policy Number: OPSP09
+Document Number: CHS-V03-0625 Issue Date: 01/09/2024 Version Number: 01 Status: FINAL Next Review Date: 01/09/2025 Page 28 Linked to Policy Number: OPSP09